Astronatural/movie-list/database/INSTRUCTIONS.md

 See `sql-practice-assignment.sql` file.

-Supply the SQL that answers each question in that file.
+X  Supply the SQL that answers each question in that file.
 We're looking for the actual SQL (do not use $1 for placeholders).
 There may be multiple ways to get the results.